Michael's Last Dundies: Plot

-At the office, Michael Scott (Steve Carell) announces to the employees that Deangelo Vickers (Will Ferrell) will be his co-host at the Dundies.
+At the office, Michael Scott announces to the employees that Deangelo Vickers will be his co-host at the Dundies.
 The Dundies are an annual award program created by Michael to motivate his employees.
 The idea of performance is worrisome to Deangelo, but Michael insists he take the job.
 Michael brings some of the staff together in the conference room to help Deangelo get prepared for the show, but he struggles to be humorous.
-Andy Bernard (Ed Helms) tries to help him, saying he should just think of performing like conducting a meeting, but Michael objects, wanting Deangelo to mimic his style.
+Andy Bernard tries to help him, saying he should just think of performing like conducting a meeting, but Michael objects, wanting Deangelo to mimic his style.
 Michael tries a number of different things to help Deangelo, such as sitting on his stomach and making him listen to a Walkman at full volume so he cannot hear himself think, but none are effective.

-Meanwhile, Jim (John Krasinski) and Pam Halpert (Jenna Fischer) see Erin Hannon (Ellie Kemper) eating lunch alone in her car.
-She explains that she has begun doing this to get some time away from Gabe Lewis (Zach Woods), whom she is starting to despise.
-Pam reluctantly enters the car (and looks visibly weary when Erin outright says she doesn't want to string Gabe along the way Pam did Roy) but she hides from a clueless Erin long enough to just suggests that Erin admit to Gabe her real feelings as soon as possible.
-Jim did not enter the car and makes it very clear that he's not interested in interacting with Erin or listening to her problems.
+Meanwhile, Jim and Pam Halpert see Erin Hannon eating lunch alone in her car.
+She explains that she has begun doing this to get some time away from Gabe Lewis, whom she is starting to despise.
+Pam and Jim reluctantly enter the car (and look visibly weary when Erin outright says she doesn't want to string Gabe along the way Pam did Roy) but she hides from a clueless Erin long enough to just suggest that Erin admit to Gabe her real feelings as soon as possible.
+Jim leaves the car making it very clear that he's not interested in interacting with Erin or listening to her problems.